 Important Information for All Absentee Voters

-Excepting absentee voters who have a disability, all absentee ballots must be delivered to the county board of elections either in person or through the U.S. Mail.
-Absentee ballots delivered for absentee voters who do not have a disability by any other means will not be accepted or counted by the county board of elections.
+All absentee ballots (except for those absentee voters with a disability), must be delivered to the Butler County Bureau of Elections in person, or by way of U.S. Mail.
+Absentee ballots delivered for absentee voters who do not have a disability by any other means will not be accepted, or counted, by the Board of Elections.